January retail sales surged 3.8% as threat of omicron faded

 AP Retail Writer

-NEW YORK (AP) — Americans rapidly picked up the spending pace in January as the threat of omicron faded and there was some easing of supply shortages.
+NEW YORK (AP) — Americans spending pace in January as the threat of omicron faded and there was some easing of supply shortages.

-Retail sales surged a seasonally adjusted 3.8% last month, nearly double what most economists had expected.
-Sales in December had slid 2.5% according to revised figures released Wednesday by the U.S. Commerce Department.
+Retail sales surged a seasonally adjusted 3.8% last month, whizzing past the projections of most economists.
+That compared to the prior month when sales slid 2.5% according to revised figures released Wednesday by the U.S. Commerce Department.

 Surging inflation likely pumped up the numbers further in January.

-Retail sales rose almost across the spectrum.
-Sales at general merchandise stores, department stores and furniture retailers also saw strong upticks.
-Online sales surged 14.5%.
+Retail sales were up across the spectrum.
+Sales at general merchandise stores rose 3.6%, while department stores saw business up 9.2%.
+Sales at furniture and home furnishings stores rose 7.2%.
+Online sales surged 14.5% .However, restaurants saw a 0.9% decline from the month before likely as consumers refrained from going out to eat for fear of catching the virus.

-However, with omicron cases exploding in early January, sales at restaurants slipped 0.9% from the month before.
-And gasoline sales fell 1.3% last month, possibly a result of the cost for a gallon and omicron infections which rose in tandem.
+Gasoline sales fell 1.3% last month, possibly a result of the cost and cases of omicron, which rose in tandem, according to Bankrate.com senior industry analyst Ted Rossman.

-“Consumers say they are worried about inflation, but they continue to spend,” said PNC Chief Economist Gus Fauch.
-“Even taking into account the December decline, retail sales in recent months have been increasing much faster than prices, so households are purchasing larger volumes of goods and services, not just paying higher prices.”

-That spending has been heavily weighted toward goods, things people can own.
-But as COVID-19 cases decline, Americans are again expected to begin spending more in on concerts, movies and dinners out.

 The omicron variant that emerged in late November caused widespread worker shortages with so many people calling out sick.
 Yet the wave of the most recent variant appears to have been short-lived and infections began to decline by mid-January as fast as they rose late last year.
 Cases have plunged from 436,000 a day two weeks ago to 136,000 Monday.